 |Magento 2 Commerce Cloud||Basically the same as Magento Commerce but in the cloud.
 Sometimes it makes sense to go for the Cloud edition if you think you can handle the associated costs.||Magento 2 cloud edition pricing is much higher than other options.
 That is because this time you will also get cloud hosting.
 We are looking at $40,000-$190,000 values which are also tied to annual Gross Sales Revenue.|

 Total cost: None.
-Most of the e-commerce businesses opt for Magento Open Source edition.
+Most e-commerce businesses opt for the Magento Open Source edition.
 It’s fully capable to deal with even high-traffic spikes.
 However, if you miss some of the features Magento Commerce editions offer, most of the time you can use an extension to get them.

 Now let’s move on to other Magento launch costs.